-© 2023 Radiodetection Ltd. All rights reserved.
-Radiodetection is a subsidiary of SPX Technologies.
-Radiodetection and RD7200 are registered trademarks of Radiodetection in the United States and/or other countries.
+© 2015 Radiodetection Ltd. All rights reserved.
+Radiodetection is a subsidiary of SPX Corporation.
+SPX, the green ">" and "X" are trademarks of SPX Corporation, Inc. Radiodetection and RD7100 are registered trademarks of Radiodetection in the United States and/or other countries.

 Trademarks and Notices.
-The following are trademarks of Radiodetection: eCert, TruDepth, SideStep, SideStepauto, Power Filters, RD Manager Online, Peak+, StrikeAlert, CALSafe.
-The design of the RD7200 locators and transmitters has been registered.
+The following are trademarks of Radiodetection: eCert, TruDepth, SideStep, SideStepauto, RD Manager, Peak+, SurveyCERT, StrikeAlert, CALSafe.
+The design of the RD7100 locators and transmitters has been registered.
 The design of the 4 chevrons has been registered.

-Windows is either a registered trademarks or trademarks of Microsoft Corporation in the United States and / or other countries.
+Windows and Windows XP are either registered trademarks or trademarks of Microsoft Corporation in the United States and / or other countries.

 Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
-This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.
+This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd